Kentucky lawmakers scrap statewide mask mandate in schools

 FRANKFORT, Ky.
 (AP) — Kentucky lawmakers, many not wearing masks, voted Thursday to scrap a statewide mask mandate in public schools and shifted masking decisions to local school boards, acting in a special session as the state’s worst COVID-19 surge threatens to overwhelm hospitals.

 The GOP-dominated legislature set education policies in response to disruptions caused by the virus, which has forced dozens of districts to close classrooms.
-The masking mandate sparked emotional debate on the third day of the special session called by the Democratic governor to address the pandemic.
+The masking provisions sparked emotional debate on the third day of the special session called by the Democratic governor to address the pandemic.

 The special session marked a power shift in the state’s response to the virus.
-Throughout the pandemic, Beshear acted unilaterally in setting statewide virus policies.
+Throughout the pandemic, Beshear acted unilaterally in setting statewide virus policies, saying his actions saved lives.
 Republicans criticized him for what they branded as overly broad and stringent restrictions.

-The special session also comes as Kentucky’s hospitals struggle with a record influx of virus cases.
-Beshear warned Thursday that only 90 adult intensive care beds were available statewide — the lowest number of the pandemic.
+The special session comes as Kentucky’s hospitals struggle with a record influx of virus cases.
+Beshear warned Thursday that only 90 adult intensive care beds were available statewide — a pandemic low.
 He noted nearly two-thirds of Kentucky’s hospitals face critical staffing shortages, and more than 300 Kentucky National Guard members will be headed to 21 hospitals to assist overworked health care workers.

 “Our hospital situation has never been more dire in my lifetime than it is right now,” Beshear said.

-Republican lawmakers, meanwhile, asserted their newfound dominance in shaping Kentucky’s pandemic policies — the result of a state Supreme Court ruling last month.
+Working into the night, Republican lawmakers asserted their newfound dominance in shaping Kentucky’s pandemic policies — the result of a state Supreme Court ruling last month.
 The court cleared the way for laws to take effect limiting the governor’s emergency powers to impose virus restrictions.
 The justices said a lower court wrongly blocked the GOP-backed measures.
 The governor responded by calling the legislature into session.

 The school-related bill that won final passage would nullify the state school board’s requirement that anyone in public K-12 schools wear a mask.
-It also would end a separate state mask mandate for child care centers.
+It also would end a separate state mask mandate for child-care centers.

-Another bill awaiting final action would ban any statewide mask mandate until June 2023, leaving masking decisions up to local governments and businesses.
+Another bill winning final passage Thursday night would impose a prolonged ban on any statewide mask mandate, leaving masking decisions up to local governments and businesses.
 It was part of a broad measure addressing medical staffing, vaccines, tests and treatments related to COVID-19.

+The legislature also passed a measure to appropriate more than $69 million in federal funds for pandemic-related efforts.
+The funds are aimed at increasing COVID-19 testing for health care providers, schools, health departments and correctional facilities, as well as to assist monoclonal antibody treatment providers.

 During debate on the schools bill, supporters said mask decisions are best left to local boards, to reflect the will of their communities.